dev-BXNB/init-repo/README.md

 ### Design & Development

-I designed my mockups to create a mobile-friendly design which emphasizes a simple layout, simple text, and subtle animations.
+I designed my mockups to create a mobile-friendly design emphasising a simple layout, text, and subtle animations.
 I made a mistake by not using a mobile-first approach, but this is the last time it will happen.

 Most Internet traffic comes from mobile devices.
 I recognize this as a learning opportunity, and I'm committed to refining my approach.
 The website is based purely on HTML, CSS, and JS.
 JavaScript handles the interactivity, and CSS handles animations.

+### Lessons Learned
+- The importance of mobile-first design
+- Continuous improvements through mistakes
+- Balancing aesthetics and functionality
+- Research and inspiration matter
+- Personal branding and professional presentation

 ### Conclusion